juangamella/aicp/README.md

 ## Reproducing the results<a name="rep"></a>

-The commands to run the experiments can be found in the `experiments/` directory.
+The commands to reproduce the results from the paper can be found in the `experiments/` directory.
 In particular,

 - [`experiments/population_experiments.sh`](experiments/population_experiments.sh) for the population setting experiments,
 - [`experiments/finite_experiments.sh`](experiments/finite_experiments.sh) for the experiments for the finite regime, and
 - [`experiments/intervention_strength_experiments.sh`](experiments/intervention_strength_experiments.sh) for the experiments comparing intervention strengths.

-The commands to run A-ICP vs. ABCD experiments can be found in [`experiments/abcd_experiments.sh`](experiments/population_experiments.sh).
+The commands to reproduce the A-ICP vs. ABCD results can be found in [`experiments/abcd_experiments.sh`](experiments/abcd_experiments.sh).
 These commands generate a dataset and execute A-ICP on it.
 To execute ABCD, the dataset must be then copied over to the [repository](https://github.com/juangamella/active_learning) that contains the ABCD implementation.
-Exact instructions on how to run ABCD can be found in that repository.
+Exact instructions on how to run ABCD to reproduce the experiments can be found in that repository.

 ## Feedback